The IMPULSE project

 The primary non-scientific aim of IMPULSE is to ensure the successful transition of ELI from Construction to Sustainable Operations.
 The main objective of WP2 is to ensure the development of ELI and its transition to an integrated scientific organization through the design and implementation of a shared management system and related supporting information systems.

-WP leader: Gábor Németh (ELI-DC)
+WP leader: Gábor Németh (ELI ERIC)

 WP3 – Ramping-up Towards Excellent Steady-state Operations